devnull-tools/rboss/README.md

     rboss-cli --some-resource -o operation -a arg1=value1,arg2=value

-If you want to skip optional arguments, use the "--skip-optional". rboss-cli will not ask you to input the arguments, leaving "--arguments" as the only way to set them.
+If you want to skip optional arguments, use the `--skip-optional`. `rboss-cli` will not ask you to input optional arguments, leaving `--arguments` as the only way to set them.

-See rboss-cli --help for a complete list of commands.
+See `rboss-cli --help` for a complete list of commands.

+### Bash Completion

+You can also source the `rboss-cli-bash-completion` file to make use of the completion for the `rboss-cli`.
+The completion works for parameters, resource arguments and operations.

+    $ rboss-cli --dat[TAB]
+    $ rboss-cli --datasource Exa[TAB]
+    $ rboss-cli --datasource ExampleDS

+Keep in mind that if you need completion for a different server than `local` (the default server), you should start the command with `--connect` or `-c`:

+    $ rboss-cli --connect my[TAB]
+    $ rboss-cli --connect myserver
+    $ rboss-cli --connect myserver --dat[TAB]
+    $ rboss-cli --connect myserver --datasource Exa[TAB]
+    $ rboss-cli --connect myserver --datasource ExampleDS

 ### Known Issues

 The datasource mapping (--datasource) retrieves incorrect information if you call either detail operation or invoke operation for the operation add.
-This is caused because the command '/subsystem=datasources/data-source=:read-operation-description(name=add)' needs to be executed as '/subsystem=datasources/data-source=ANY_VALUE:read-operation-description(name=add)', leaving the '--datasource any' as a workaround.
+This is caused because the command `/subsystem=datasources/data-source=:read-operation-description(name=add)` needs to be executed as `/subsystem=datasources/data-source=ANY_VALUE:read-operation-description(name=add)`, leaving the '--datasource any' as a workaround.

     rboss-cli --datasource --detail-operation add
-    rboss-cli --datasource a --detail-operation add
+    rboss-cli --datasource any --detail-operation add

 ### Configuring CLI mappings

 To create and override mappings, just put a yaml file in "~/.rboss/rboss-cli/resources".
 The filename will be used to identify the operation.
 Example: placing a file named datasource.yaml will override the --datasource option and a file named logger.yaml will create a new option (--logger).
 The yaml must contain the given definitions:

 * description: an explaining text to appear in command usage (--help)
 * path: the path to invoke the operations, may take a ${NAME} if the path contains a resource name